-Coming into force on 25th May 2018, the GDPR replaces the old Data Protection Act, introducing a whole new framework for personal data management and protection.
-In areas such as data governance and reporting, it introduces new obligations for school leaders and other staff to get to grips with.
+On 25th May 2018, the GDPR replaced the old Data Protection Act, introducing a whole new framework for personal data management and protection.
+In areas such as data governance and reporting, it introduced new obligations for school leaders and other staff to get to grips with.

-The GDPR also expands the rights of individuals in areas such as consent and access to information; something that has implications for your relationships with staff, parents and pupils alike.
+The GDPR also expanded the rights of individuals in areas such as consent and access to information; something that has implications for your relationships with staff, parents and pupils alike.

 Here, we’ll take a closer look at some of the most significant implications of the GDPR for educators, and show how compliance, better data management and a more positive learning environment are all closely linked.